MarcialRosales/rabbitmq-ldap-integration/README.md

 - Ruby is installed.
 We will use it to run some AMQP clients.
 - Python is installed.
 We will use it to run [rabbitmqadmin](https://www.rabbitmq.com/management-cli.html)
 - `rabbitadmin` is installed.
 Go to [http://localhost:15672/cli/rabbitmqadmin](http://localhost:15672/cli/rabbitmqadmin]), copy the downloaded file to your preferred location in your `PATH`
+- Download latest **bin** release from [RabbitMq Perf Test](https://github.com/rabbitmq/rabbitmq-perf-test)

+TL;DR : With external authz backends like the LDAP one we highly recommend using https://github.com/rabbitmq/rabbitmq-auth-backend-cache in production because under load RabbitMQ is known to hammer LDAP servers hard enough with queries that they can't keep up.

+Make sure the connection timeouts in your LDAP server are larger than your configured timeout (`auth_ldap.timeout`) otherwise your LDAP server may terminate the connection and the LDAP plugin may fail to operate afterwards.
+RabbitMQ 3.7.6 and later versions have addressed these re-connection issues.

+>>>>>>> 7a62238...
+Suggested changes to only-authentication/Readme.md
 # Integration scenarios

 - [Only Authentication](only-authentication/Readme.md)